SquareFactory/i2-cli/docs/isquare_tutorial.md

 The imports specifies, along with any dependencies or additional functions or classes, which workertype we will be using.
 In our case, the model takes images as inputs and also return images (the same as before but the faces blurred), so we choose the `ImagesToImagesWorker`.
 The name of the workerclass always reflects inputs and outputs.
 For the moment, the following workers are available:
 - `ImagesToImagesWorker` (e.g. Face blurring)
 - `ImagesToDictsWorker` (e.g. classification or detection)
+- `ImagesToStringsWorker` (e.g. for image annotation)
 - `StringsToDictsWorker` (e.g. NLP model)
+- `DictsToDictsWorker` (e.g. NLP model)
+- `StringsToImagesWorker` (e.g. Image generation from captions)
+- `DictsToImagesWorker` (e.g. Image generation from captions)
+- `DictsToStringsWorker` (e.g. NLP model)
 More types will be added on the way.
-If the input outputs types you are looking for are not available, please let us know.
-In the meantime know thaht most data formats can be converted to strings!
+If the input outputs types you are looking for are not available, please let us know by opening an issue.
+In the meantime know that most data formats can be converted to strings and dicts!

 You can specify multiple classes and functions inside your workerscript (you can even write your whole code inside it, although we do not recommend it).
 The `__task_class_name__` specifies which class is your workerclass, in our case `ArchipelFacePixeliser`.